zxcwhale/android_hal_gpsbds/README.md

 4. Type command "source build/envsetup.sh" to setup build enviroment.
 5. Type command "mmm hardware/libgps/" to make gps.default.so.
 6. Cd to the path(Something like "out/target/product/xxx/system/lib/hw/" where xxx is your platform's name) containing gps.default.so.
+7. Connect your device to your computer with USB debug mode.
-7. Type command "adb push gps.default.so /system/lib/hw/" to install hal driver to your device.
+8. Type command "adb push gps.default.so /system/lib/hw/" to install hal driver to your device.